Skip to main content

 You want deep reasoning for complex tasks → Claude Code.
 When you're debugging a gnarly race condition or refactoring a service layer, the depth of reasoning justifies the terminal-based workflow.

-Your team lives on GitHub → GitHub Copilot.
+You or your team lives on GitHub → GitHub Copilot.
 The PR reviews, issue understanding, and Actions integration create compound value that standalone tools can't match.

 You need data sovereignty → Tabnine.
 Self-hosted, custom models, and no data leaving your infrastructure.